 An On the Day schedule is available, to help you plan your day.

 We offer every candidate two guest tickets free of charge.
 All extra guest tickets are offered on a first come, first served basis.
 Most extra tickets will be for the Live Screening (on the second floor of the Armstrong Building where the ceremony will be projected to a large screen).
 Live Screening tickets cost £10 each and extra King's Hall tickets (which are usually in short supply) cost £15 each.
 If you have any questions about ticket allocations, you will need to speak to your candidate as, unfortunately, we are not permitted to give out this information to anyone but the candidate.
 All tickets will be available for collection from the King's Road Centre by the candidate on the day of their ceremony.
 The candidate needs to bring photo ID to pick up the tickets.

 After each ceremony there will be a reception which is open to all guests with tickets.
 Some Schools make their own reception arrangements, and candidates may be contacted about these separately.
 Details of the reception venue and the start time will be specified on your ticket, and refreshments will be available for all candidates and guests who have a ticket.

 The official university photographers, Ede and Ravenscroft, will be on campus throughout the Congregations period.
-They will be welcoming candidates, family and friends into their photography studios located in the King's Road Centre between 8.00am – 7.30pm every day during the Congregations.
+They will be welcoming candidates, family and friends into their photography studios located in the Students' Union Building between 8.00am – 7.30pm every day during the Congregations.
 Additionally, a photograph will be taken, wherever possible, of each candidate on stage during the ceremony.